winghoko/simpleEvents/docs/1_scheduled_tasks.md

 [^1]: *For the experts*: Technically you can still use interrupts, so execution is not *completely* blocked.
 That said, given the limitations of interrupts, non-blocking codes still provide better solutions.

 [^2]: You may not have seen variable declaration that has angle brackets `<>` before.
 There is a technical reason for their existence here.
-You can learn more in the "[Specifying the "size" of an SimpleEvents instance](3_advanced_features.md#specifying-the-size-of-an-simpleevents-instance)" section of the "3. advanced features" tutorial for more.
+You can learn more in the "[Specifying the “size” of an SimpleEvents instance](3_advanced_features.md#specifying-the-size-of-an-simpleevents-instance)" section of the "3. advanced features" tutorial for more.

 [^3]: *For the experts*: Technically a C/C++ function can take the **pointer** of another function as an argument.
 The code above works because the function name is automatically translated to its address.
 As the Arduino [API Style Guide](https://docs.arduino.cc/learn/contributions/arduino-library-style-guide/) stipulates, I am avoiding `&` and `*` whenever I can.